ircv3/ircv3-specifications/extensions/webpush.md

 ## Implementation

-The `webpush` capability allows clients to subscribe to Web Push and receive notifications for messages of interest.
+The `draft/webpush` capability allows clients to subscribe to Web Push and receive notifications for messages of interest.

 Once a client has subscribed, the server will send push notifications for a server-defined subset of IRC messages.
 Each push notification MUST contain exactly one IRC message as the payload, without the final CRLF.